rluu/pricechartingtool/doc/README.txt

   - pytz 2010h
       (Modified version of this release that is compatible with Python 3)

+Note:

+  If compiling SIP or PyQt on Windows platform using MinGW, use the following configure command so that the environment can be detected correctly:

+     python configure.py -p win32-g++

 ##############################################################################

 Steps to run the software: